Last updated: 16 July 2026

 Who we share information with

-We use a small number of service providers to run the business: Cloudflare for hosting, delivery and security, Forminit for the contact form, Google for email and tag management, and Amplitude for analytics, only where you have consented.
-They process information on our behalf so the site and our email can work.
-We don't sell your information, and we don't share it with third parties for their own marketing.
+We use a small number of service providers to run the business: Cloudflare for hosting, delivery and security; Forminit and Close for form handling and enquiries; Google for email, tag management and booking tools; Fathom for direct cookieless website analytics; and Meta for advertising measurement only where you have consented.
+They process information so the site, measurement and email can work.
+We don't sell your information.

 Like any business, we may need to share information if the law requires it, for example in response to a valid legal request, or to protect our legal rights.
 This would be rare, and we'd only share what is necessary.